kingtim1/gomdp/README.md

 gomdp
 =====

-A library for working with Markov Decision Processes (MDPs) and planning algorithms.
+A go library containing scalable solvers and utilities for working with Markov Decision Processes (MDPs).